Mithgol/node-fidonet-jam/README.md

 * `DateWritten`, `DateReceived` and `DateProcessed` are the (32 bit) timestamps of the moments when the message was written, received and processed by a tosser (or a scanner).

-* `MessageNumber` is the (32 bit, 1-based) number of the message.
-Should be equal to the `number` parameter given to the `.readHeader` method (though can be different, because `.readHeader` uses the message's position in `.indexStructure` instead of scanning the headers).
+* `MessageNumber` is the (32 bit, 1-based) internal number of the message.
+Can be different from the value of the `number` parameter given to the `.readHeader` method.
+(However, you may expect the message's internal number to be strictly equal to `.indexStructure[number-1].MessageNum0 + basemsgnum` where `.indexStructure` is populated by `.readJDX` and `basemsgnum` is a property of the “JAM fixed header”.)

 * `Attribute` is the (32 bit) bitfield containing the message's attributes.